Skip to main content

 Five pound note rolled up

-When you enter into an IVA, you must declare all of your assets to your Insolvency Practitioner who will work with you to draft your offer of repayment to creditors (your ‘Proposal’).
-All of your significant assets will be listed within the proposal as creditors need to see an accurate reflection of your financial circumstances in order to make a decision as to whether your offer seems reasonable and fair to them.
-There is no legal requirement for you to sell or surrender any particular assets of value as part of your offer, however, generally speaking, creditors are unlikely to agree to write off debt for you if they believe your assets are of excessive worth which could be sold to help repay the debt.
+When you enter into an IVA, you must declare all of your assets to your Insolvency Practitioner, who will work with you to draft your offer of repayment to creditors (your ‘Proposal’).
+All of your significant assets will be listed within the proposal, as creditors need to see an accurate reflection of your financial circumstances to decide whether your offer is reasonable and fair.
+There is no legal requirement for you to sell or surrender any particular assets, although creditors are unlikely to agree to write off debt if they believe your assets are of excessive value.

-If you are a homeowner, and have equity available in your property, it will be expected that your proposal will include your agreement to attempt to release a portion of this towards the end of your IVA.
+If you are a homeowner and have equity available in your property, it will be expected that your proposal includes your agreement to attempt to release a portion of this towards the end of your IVA.
 The inclusion of home equity, as well as any other significant assets, will be discussed and agreed with you during the process of putting your IVA proposal together.

 Can you get a mortgage with an IVA?